 Until now, because of the inclusion of interest rate type fixed effects, the results reflected a stronger decrease in lending when interest rates increase by banks with a larger duration gap for loans with the same interest rate type.
 However, banks with a larger duration gap might reduce especially fixed rate lending as opposed to floating rate lending to reduce their exposure to interest rate risk.
 Therefore, we estimate the effects on the intensive margin and on the probability of issuing a new loan without the inclusion of interest rate fixed effects.
-This allows us to add a triple interaction with an indicator for bank-firm relationships with purely fixed (base category) or floating rate loans to equation (2).
-As can be seen from the interaction of the double interaction term Duration $gap/TA \times \Delta policy$ rate in Table 7, banks with a larger duration gap significantly reduce their fixed rate lending when interest rates increase.
-We also find a lower probability of issuing a new loan at a fixed rate for banks with a larger duration gap when interest rates increase, although the results are only moderately significant when including the bank-level control variables.
+This allows us to add a triple interaction with an indicator for bank-firm relationships with purely fixed (base category) or floating rate loans to equation (2).25 As can be seen from the interaction of the double interaction term Duration gap/TA × $\Delta policy$ rate in Table 7, banks with a larger duration gap when interest rates increase, although the results are only moderately significant when including the bank-level control variables.
 In contrast, the effect for floating rate loans, evaluated using an F-test on the joint significance of the coefficients of the double and triple interaction, is not significant in the majority of specifications.
 Table 7 shows that there is only weak evidence that banks with a larger duration gap also have a lower probability of issuing a loan with a floating rate when interest rates increase.
 These findings are in line with Greenwald et al. (2023), who show that acquiring fixed-rate assets brings the bank closer to their risk limit on net duration exposure, decreasing the marginal net income from lending, motivating banks to constrain lending.